pbfrandsen/CBA_genomics_workshop/04_BlobTools.md

 [BlobTools](https://github.com/DRL/blobtools) combines the read-depth, GC content, and closest taxonomic match of each contig to identify likely contaminants.
 Full documentation can be found [here](https://blobtools.readme.io/docs/what-is-blobtools).

 Note: The Blast and Minimap2 steps can run independently of each other, so go ahead and get both of those running.
-Blasting all of the contigs may take anywhere from several hours to a few days depending on the size of the genome.
-Feel free to look through the rest of the steps and explore some of the example ouputs found in `fsl_groups/fslg_nanopore/nobackup/archive/genomics_workshop_byu_may_24/blobtools`
+Using `BLAST` to search all of the contigs may take anywhere from several hours to a few days depending on the size of the genome.
+Feel free to look through the rest of the steps and explore some of the example ouputs found in `/grphome/fslg_nanopore/nobackup/archive/genomics_workshop_byu_may_24/blobtools`

 First, let's make a directory for our output:
 ````bash